jiyot/SellSpot/README.md

-SellSpot is an advanced Android E-Commerce application built with Kotlin, Firebase Realtime Database, WebSockets, Payment Gateway Integration, and Social Media Sharing.
+SellSpot is an advanced Android E-Commerce application built with Kotlin, Firebase Realtime Database, Payment Gateway Integration, and Social Media Sharing.
 This app provides a secure, real-time, and user-friendly platform for seamless buying and selling experiences.

 ## Introduction